lee2sman/now/README.md

 # THEN

 ## Fall 2021

 I'm a fellow at [NYU's Engelberg Center](https://www.law.nyu.edu/centers/engelberg/team) on Innovation Law and Policy.
 As part of this fellowship I will expand new episodes on the digital commons on the Artists and Hackers podcast.

 I was an artist-in-resident with [Flux Factory](https://www.fluxfactory.org/welcometofluxisland/) on Governor's Island in New York.
 I presented work during open studios, performed generative music at a drawing program, and work and performing [performed](https://www.fluxfactory.org/event/amphoras-amorpha-with-sally-beauty-twin/2021-10-16/) in Amphoras Amorpha.

+Built Bookmobile, software to download articles from the web and save them offline as readable articles (stripped of all sidebars, headers, footers, ads), epub, markdown and various themes outputs.
+I have been using this for the past 6 months to grab articles and convert them to epub to read on my offline 10-year old e-ink e-reader.

 ## August 2021